 North Island JAMA Champs

-JAMA Indoor tournaments have also been held in the winter months at indoor locations.
-These indoor tournaments are shot from a distance of 18 metres into smaller target faces.
+JAMA archers also compete in the National Indoor Championships which is held during the winter months.
+All competitors at the indoor tournaments shoot from a distance of 18 metres into smaller target faces.

 Badges and awards